twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ], 2), 7)                       # => 9 / 4 = 2.25
 ```

+As you can see, `fit` and `transform` serve completely different purposes. `fit` is used as a pipeline factory,
+while `transform` runs a regular, non-mutable pipeline.

-*OK, but what's the fuss?* The main reason for using pipelines is that they lead to more concise and readable code.
+## *OK, but what's the fuss?*

+The main reason for using pipelines is that they lead to more concise and readable code.
 An additional benefit is that the steps can be easily changed, replaced, or removed, which makes iterating over the
 code easier.
-Individual steps can be implemented and tested separatelly.
-The steps, as LEGO blocks, can be used to
+Individual steps can be implemented and tested separately.
+The steps, like LEGO blocks, can be used to
 compose many different pipelines.
 Pipelines also ensure consistency, because they guarantee that the steps would be
 always invoked in the same order.
-They are simple, yet powerful design pattern.
+It is a simple, yet powerful design pattern.

  [composed]: https://en.wikipedia.org/wiki/Function_composition